Flower Bulbs: How to Choose and Plant Bulbs

 Flower bulbs are always a big deal come fall.
-It’s the last little bit of gardening left to do before the freezing cold temperatures, flying snow, and plants go dormant.
-We love planting bulbs because when the first one blooms it helps usher in the first signs of spring each year.
+It’s the last little bit of gardening left to do before plants go dormant and freezing temperatures set in.
+We love planting bulbs because the first blooms help usher in the first signs of spring each year.
 The crocus or snowdrops start poking up out of the seemingly empty garden.
 The real magic comes from the fact that there’s so little work involved in creating this delight, and what a great way to get us inspired for the coming season!
-Here’s how easy it is to plant and choose the right bulbs for your garden.
+Here’s how easy it is to choose and plant the right bulbs for your garden.

 Choosing the Right Flowering Bulbs

 There are a lot of flowering bulbs out there and it’s very easy to get carried away.
-There are 2 factors you should consider when looking at flower bulbs—when do you want them to bloom and what’s my garden design?
+There are 2 factors you should consider when looking at flower bulbs—when do you want them to bloom and what is your garden design?

 Bloom time